-Based in Guadalupe, California, Apio, when acquired in December 1999, consisted of two major businesses - first, the "fee-for-service" selling and marketing of whole produce and second, the specialty packaged fresh-cut and whole value-added processed products that are washed and packaged in our proprietary packaging.
+Based in Guadalupe, California, Apio, when acquired in December 1999, consisted of two major businesses - first, the "fee-forservice" selling and marketing of whole produce and second, the specialty packaged fresh-cut and whole value-added processed products that are washed and packaged in our proprietary packaging.
 Effective June 30, 2003, the Company exited the selling of domestic commodity vegetable products and sold certain assets associated with this business to Apio Fresh LLC ("Apio Fresh").
 Apio Fresh is owned by a group of entities and persons that supply produce to Apio.
 The Apio CEO is a 12.5% owner in Apio Fresh.
-The fresh-cut value-added produce processing business sells a variety of fresh-cut vegetables to the top retail grocery chains representing over 9,900 retail and club stores.
-During the twelve months ended May 25, 2003, Apio shipped more than 19 million cartons of produce to some 700 customers including leading supermarket retailers, wholesalers, foodservice suppliers and club stores throughout the United States and internationally, primarily in Asia.
+The fresh-cut value-added produce processing business sells a variety of fresh-cut vegetables to the top retail grocery chains representing nearly 10,500 retail and club stores.
+During the twelve months ended May 30, 2004, Apio shipped more than 17 million cartons of produce to over 700 customers including leading supermarket retailers, wholesalers, foodservice suppliers and club stores throughout the United States and internationally, primarily in Asia.